gnss-sdr/gnss-sdr/docs/JETSON.md

 ## 4. Benchmark: GPU acquisition vs CPU baseline

-`benchmark_pcps_grid` (built with `-DENABLE_BENCHMARKS=ON`) times one complete PCPS search grid — carrier wipe-off, forward FFT, code multiplication, inverse FFT and squared magnitude for every Doppler bin — on the CPU (volk + FFTW via `gr::fft`, the receiver's default) and on the GPU (`CudaPcpsEngine`, including host <-> device transfers), for a sweep of FFT sizes and Doppler bin counts:
+`benchmark_pcps_grid` (built with `-DENABLE_BENCHMARKS=ON`) times one complete PCPS search grid (carrier wipe-off, forward FFT, code multiplication, inverse FFT and squared magnitude for every Doppler bin) on the CPU (volk + FFTW via `gr::fft`, the receiver's default) and on the GPU (`CudaPcpsEngine`, including host <-> device transfers), for a sweep of FFT sizes and Doppler bin counts: